 Here’s one way to analyze SEO performance for your content:

-Check where your content appears.
+Where does your content show up in the results?
 If it’s in the top 3, you can be pretty sure you’ll get some traffic from it.
 And more traffic means more leads and more sales, so this is a great way to get a quick snapshot of how your content is doing.

-You can also use Moz’s Open Site Explorer to find your domain authority and page authority, and the domain and page authority of inbound links.
+You can also use Moz’s Link Explorer to find your domain authority and page authority, and the domain and page authority of inbound links.

 Just type the URL into the search box, hit enter, and you’ll get an immediate snapshot.
 This tells you two things: